What You Need To Help With Weight Loss

 Exercise is not my favourite word, but something I consider fun that helps me move is in a different category altogether.
 For me, that means dance of any kind and there is no doubt that regular movement or exercise speeds up your metabolism and helps with weight loss but you don’t have to be a gym bunny to make that happen.

 What do you like?
 Walking, swimming, gardening, dancing all help you stay fitter and lose weight so choose the one you most enjoy and repeat, like a regular prescription.

 If you know you need a little help, explore your options.
-Check is your weight is down to oestrogen dominance from hormone imbalance, a not too healthy diet regime or just not enough exercise.
+Check if your weight is down to oestrogen dominance from hormone imbalance, a not too healthy diet regime or just not enough exercise.

-Whatever you discover, these articles can help:
+Whatever you discover, this article can help: